pranaysahith/k8-reverse-proxy/upwork-devs/naderali/stress-test/StressTest-plan.md

 ### Load testing using JMeter with the command prompt.

+**Step 1** – First open the user interface of JMeter by running jmeter.bat file

-**Step 1** – First you have to create a test plan in the user interface of JMeter.
+**Step 2** – Then you have to create a test plan.

 ![image-20200908171843121](https://github.com/naderaly/k8-reverse-proxy/blob/master/upwork-devs/naderali/stress-test/attachments/testplan.png)

-**Step 2** – Next step is to add thread groups and specify the number of threads or users and loop count.
+**Step 3** – Next step is to add thread groups and specify the number of threads or users and loop count.

 ![image-20200908171924593](https://github.com/naderaly/k8-reverse-proxy/blob/master/upwork-devs/naderali/stress-test/attachments/add-thread.png)

-**Step 3** – Once the thread group is created, next step is to add the HTTP Request and specify the server name and path.
+**Step 4** – Once the thread group is created, next step is to add the HTTP Request and specify the server name and path (gov.uk.glasswall-icap.com) in our case.
 Now save your Test Plan in any folder.

 ![image-20200908172008066](https://github.com/naderaly/k8-reverse-proxy/blob/master/upwork-devs/naderali/stress-test/attachments/threadgroup.png)